Faculty & Contacts

 J.D. from Marquette University Law School

-Once you are a student in the Paralegal program, you will be assigned an academic advisor according to your last name initial.
-Students should consult with their advisor when first entering the program and each semester before registering for classes.
+Once you are a student in the Paralegal program, you will enjoy professional academic advising from the Health and Human Services Division advisors located in Union Hall, room 477.
+Students should consult with these advisors when first entering the program and each subsequent semester before registering for classes.
+Please contact them for an appointment at www.cscc.edu/hhs-advising or email a message to: HHSadvising@cscc.edu.

-Trish manages the daily office procedures of the Legal Studies Department.
-She can be contacted at 614 287-2591, FR 206.
+Vanessa manages the daily office procedures of the Legal Studies Program.